So you had a good run, but the second you stop, here comes that gnawing pain beneath your kneecap.

 “Individuals with patellofemoral pain have an increase in symptoms during prolonged sitting due to the increased pressure from the articulating surfaces over a period of time,” explains Dr. Plancher.

-Why is it that the motion of squatting is strongly advised against, in someone with chondromalacia/patellar-femoral syndrome, yet the very act of squatting with the thighs parallel to the floor repeatedly can alleviate the knee pain, and, in fact, pretty much eradicate the discomfort after an entire leg workout session at the gym consisting of squats and leg presses?
+The motion of squatting is strongly advised against in someone with chondromalacia/patellar-femoral syndrome, yet the very act of squatting with the thighs parallel to the floor may alleviate the knee pain in some individuals.

 “Squatting is strongly advised against in individuals with patellofemoral pain syndrome due to the increased stress being placed through the articulation of the patella and patellar groove with active knee flexion,” says Dr. Plancher.